 Google’s justifications could make sense, until you consider that a feature called “Web and App Activity” needs to be disengaged in order for Google to stop tracking location, even after you tell the OS to stop tracking location.
 While the company has a laundry list of valuable services, they continue to try and obtain as much data as they can to drive their ad program’s effectiveness, thus profiting off of consumers’ trust.

-Do you think that these major Internet companies reliance on advertising revenue is good for consumers or investors?
-Who really is profiting?
+Do you think that these major Internet companies’ reliance on advertising revenue is good for consumers or investors?
 Leave your thoughts in the comments section below.
+If you have any questions about your privacy or security for your business, reach out to us today at 813-749-0895 or check out our Information Security page.